surrealroad/wp-safari-push/README.md

 What else do I need in order to use this plugin?
 --
-You'll also need a working https server for communicating with Safari and Apple Push Notification Server (referred to as the "Web Service") .
+You'll also need a seperate, working HTTPS server for communicating with Safari and Apple Push Notification Server (referred to as the "Web Service").
 For a PHP implementation of the Web Service, refer to our reference project at https://github.com/surrealroad/Safari-Push-Notifications.

 Can I see it in action?